 People analytics strategy

-HR managers running analytics activity should tie the outputs of their analytics process into both the HR strategy and the business strategy.
+HR managers running analytics activity should align analytics projects to both the HR strategy and the business strategy.
 Taking a strategic and planned approach to people analytics, for example tackling a specific business issue, is likely to create the most value for the business and create further demand for HR insights.
+This is also beneficial in demonstrating HR’s return on investment.

 The people analytics strategy should have three aims: